michaelbergin/nano-hackathon/instructions.md

 ## Previous Work Context

-This project is a continuation of the Banananano application with shadcn/ui implementation and various fixes applied.
+This project is a continuation of the Monkey Doodle application with shadcn/ui implementation and various fixes applied.

 ## Multiplayer Plan (Loro) — September 2025